sjpierce/SAWpaper/README.md

 <!-- badges: end -->

-This package and corresponding GitHub repository are intended to enhance the reproducibility of a research paper.
+This package and corresponding GitHub repository are intended to enhance the reproducibility of a research paper by serving as a research compendium (Marwick, Boettiger, & Mullen, 2018).
 The principal investigators for the study are Dr. Paula Winke (Associate Professor) and Dr. Susan Gass (University Distinguished Professor), both of whom belong to the Department of Linguistics & Germanic, Slavic, Asian, and African Languages at Michigan State University.
 The paper analyzes data on Spanish language learners who took a Can-Do self-assessment test, along with the more authoritative OPIc language proficiency test.
 We did both correlation analyses and continuation-ratio models that examine the effect of course and OPIc speaking proficiency scores on the passing rate for each level of the Can-Do statements self-assessment.
 The objective was to validate the Can-Do test results.